Znergy/aws-lambda-cognito-auth/README.md

 ## Uploading to AWS Lambda
 To upload the code you need a couple of things..

-1. Project setup
+### 1) Project setup
 ```
 mkdir aws-cognito-auth
 cd aws-cognito-auth
 npm init
 ```

-2. Dependencies
+### 2) Dependencies
   * 'aws-sdk', 'jsbn', 'sjcl' (can all be installed with npm)
 ```
 npm install aws-sdk jsbn sjcl --save
 ```
   * Copy 'amazon-cognito-identity.min.js' into your project (this will allow you to use 'AWSCognito' in your code)

-3. Write some code
+### 3) Write some code
-  * This code is a quick check to make sure that your dependencies are setup correctly
+  * The code below is a quick check to make sure that your dependencies are setup correctly
-  * You need to create an AWS Cognito User Pool and an application inside that AWS Cognito User Pool
+  * You need to create an AWS Cognito User Pool and a User Pool application in AWS Cognito
     * Googling AWS Cognito setup, will help you create both the User Pool and the User Pool application
-    * These values will be passed in to the code below
+    * The User Pool ID and the Application ID (client ID) will be passed into the code below
-    * Make sure to select given_name, email, and username in the attributes section of AWS Cognito User Pool as required attributes
+    * Make sure to select given_name, email, and username in the attributes section of AWS Cognito User Pool as required attributes.
+This will allow you to not have to change any of the code in 'index.js' and immediately get to testing.

 ```
 var AWS = require('aws-sdk');